-String of characters that is enclosed by double quotes.
+String

+A string is a sequence of characters that is enclosed by double quotes.
 A string can also contain double quotes, but the quotes must be immediately preceded by a backslash.
 A backslash is represented in a string as \\.
 Quotes are not required if a string begins with a letter, and contains only letters, numbers, dashes (-), and underscores ().

-For example, a string that defines a network interface such as eth0 does not require quotes since it contains only letters and numbers.
+For example, a string that defines a network interface such as hme0 does not require quotes since it contains only letters and numbers.
 However a string that defines an IP address contains periods and requires quotes- such as: "192.168.100.1".